Melbourne paving · layout basics

 What is stretcher bond paving?

-Stretcher bond paving lays stretcher bond pavers—rectangular units—in parallel courses, with each row offset by half a unit (or another regular fraction) so vertical joints do not line up through the field.
-Among simple paving patterns Melbourne homeowners specify most often, it is the structured default: readable, orderly and easy to imagine across a path, patio or courtyard.
+Stretcher bond paving lays stretcher bond pavers—rectangles—in parallel courses, each row offset so vertical joints don’t line up.
+It’s one of the simple paving patterns Melbourne homeowners ask for most: easy to picture on a path, patio or courtyard.

-• Rectangular pavers laid in offset rows so joints stagger in a regular rhythm
+• Rectangular pavers in offset rows so joints stagger in a steady pattern

-• A simple, structured layout within broader outdoor paver patterns
+• A simple layout among common outdoor paver patterns

-• Common for paths, patios and courtyards where you want the floor plane to feel quiet and legible
+• Common for paths, patios and courtyards where you want a clear, quiet floor

-• Less visually busy than herringbone or French pattern when viewed from living spaces or across lawn
+• Less busy than herringbone or French pattern when viewed from living areas or across lawn

-• Still demands accurate starting lines, level control and edge restraint—particularly beside walls, steps and garage slabs
+• Still needs accurate start lines, level control and edge restraint beside walls, steps and garage slabs

 Where stretcher bond paving works best

-Stretcher bond rewards spaces where a clear grid can align with architecture, joinery and furniture without competing for attention.
-For rectangular paving, Melbourne gardens often suit this bond when the brief calls for a calm field that remains easy to read on site.
-It is especially forgiving in tighter proportions where busier patterns can feel visually loud.
+Stretcher bond suits spaces where a clear grid can line up with the house, joinery and furniture without stealing the show.
+For rectangular paving, Melbourne gardens often use this bond when the brief is a calm field.
+In tight spots, busier patterns can feel loud.

-• Side paths beside the house, where a single bond direction can carry the eye cleanly to gates or service areas
+• Side paths beside the house where one bond direction can lead cleanly to gates or service areas

-• Courtyards and small terraces with simple contemporary garden layouts
+• Courtyards and small terraces with simple contemporary layouts

-• Patios and alfresco slabs where dining settings benefit from a calm, orthogonal field
+• Patios and alfresco where dining settings sit on an even, orthogonal field

-• Entries and porch landings that need a neat, understated plane up to thresholds
+• Entries and porch landings that need a neat plane up to doors

-• Modern Melbourne gardens pairing rectangular stone or concrete with steel, render and structured planting
+• Modern Melbourne gardens with rectangular stone or concrete, steel, render and structured planting

 What affects stretcher bond paving cost?

-Stretcher bond paving cost in Melbourne follows from area, product, groundworks and finishing detail—not a headline rate per square metre.
-Use our paving cost calculator for a guide range, then read our Melbourne paving cost guide for how quotes typically break down before you lock in a specification on site.
+Stretcher bond paving cost in Melbourne follows area, product, groundworks and finishing—not a headline $/m².
+Use our paving cost calculator for a band, then read our Melbourne paving cost guide for how quotes break down before you lock spec on site.

-• Area in m² Overall size drives material volumes; perimeter length and shape influence how many full courses fit and how much cutting sits at edges and around services.
+• Area in m² Size drives material; perimeter shape drives how many full courses fit and how much cutting sits at edges and services.

-• Paver size and material Clay, concrete and natural stone differ in supply cost, weight on site and long-term wear; module scale changes joint rhythm and how often you break courses around fixed points.
+• Paver size and material Clay, concrete and natural stone differ in price, weight and wear; module size changes joint spacing and how often you break courses around fixed points.

-• Base preparation Excavation depth, sub-grade improvement and compaction underpin stability—particularly where old concrete, fill or reactive soils are in play.
+• Base preparation Dig depth, sub-grade fix and compaction underpin stability—especially over old concrete, fill or reactive soil.

-• Drainage and falls Surface water must sheet away from structures and thresholds; low spots and ponding usually trace back to levels, grate positions or clashes with existing finished floors.
+• Drainage and falls Surface water must leave structures and thresholds; low spots usually trace to levels, grates or clashes with existing floors.

-• Number of cuts Even on a simple bond, tight returns, posts, curved planters and step treads add cutting time and waste compared with a single open rectangle.
+• Number of cuts Even on a simple bond, tight corners, posts, curved planters and steps add cutting and waste versus one open rectangle.

-• Borders and edge restraints Soldier courses, feature bands and concealed restraint profiles add labour and material but often make the difference between a tidy perimeter and a field that looks unfinished at the lawn line.
+• Borders and edge restraints Soldier courses, feature bands and hidden restraint add labour and material but often finish the job cleanly at the lawn line.

-• Access Narrow side passages, steps or long barrow runs add labour and can limit how pallets, sand and spoil move through the property.
+• Access Narrow side passages, steps or long barrow runs add labour and can limit how pallets, sand and spoil move.

-• Demolition or existing surface removal Breaking out old concrete, pavers or bitumen changes programme length and disposal cost before the new build-up even starts.
+• Demolition or existing surface removal Breaking out old concrete, pavers or bitumen changes time and tip fees before the new build-up starts.

 Estimate stretcher bond paving cost

-A concise balance before you choose stretcher bond across paths, patios or courtyards.
+Short pros and cons before you choose stretcher bond on paths, patios or courtyards.

-• Clean and simple appearance that sits quietly beside architecture and planting
+• Clean, simple look beside architecture and planting

-• Usually more cost-predictable than highly patterned or multi-size layouts on the same area
+• Usually more predictable cost than fussy multi-size layouts on the same area

-• Works well in narrow areas where long courses reinforce proportion
+• Works well in narrow spaces where long courses help proportion

-• Suits many rectangular pavers stocked by Melbourne suppliers in common module sizes
+• Suits many rectangular pavers stocked in common Melbourne sizes

 • Less visually busy than herringbone or French pattern when you want the garden to lead

-• Can look plain if paver colour and texture are timid and border detail is weak
+• Can look flat if colour and texture are timid and border detail is weak

-• Alignment issues and joint variation are easy to see on uninterrupted runs
+• Alignment and joint variation show on long straight runs

-• Long straight fields need disciplined set-out from the first course
+• Wide open fields need disciplined set-out from the first course

-• Not as decorative as herringbone or French pattern when you want strong surface movement
+• Less decorative than herringbone or French pattern when you want strong surface movement

-• Still relies on proper base preparation—simple pattern does not mean thin structure
+• Still needs proper base prep—a simple pattern doesn’t mean a thin structure

-• Assuming simple means low skill — Stretcher bond forgives less than people expect once bond lines drift or joints wander across a wide field.
+• Treating simple as easy — Stretcher bond forgives less than people expect once bond lines drift or joints wander.

-• Poor starting line — A few millimetres of error at the first course magnifies at boundaries, posts and door thresholds.
+• Poor starting line — Small errors at the first course grow at boundaries, posts and doors.

-• Inconsistent joints — Uneven joint width reads as rushed workmanship and traps organic matter on paths and patios.
+• Uneven joints — Irregular joint width looks rough and traps debris on paths and patios.

-• Weak edge restraint — Without solid haunching or kerb detail, traffic and seasonal movement can break down the perimeter.
+• Weak edge restraint — Without solid haunching or kerb, traffic and seasonal movement break down the edge.

-• Ignoring falls and drainage — Water must leave the pavement and stay away from structures, timber doors and adjoining lawn or beds.
+• Ignoring falls and drainage — Water must leave the paving and stay off structures, timber doors and lawn.

-• Using a bland paver in a bland layout — When both pattern and material are neutral to a fault, the result can feel under-designed; borders, joint colour or a richer stone tone often carry the refinement.
+• Bland paver plus bland layout — When both are neutral, the result can feel thin; borders, joint colour or richer stone often help.

-Stretcher bond is simpler and calmer: joints run in predictable lines, which suits rectangular paving beside contemporary Melbourne façades when you want the floor to stay quiet.
-Herringbone introduces more surface movement and interlock between units, which is why it is often preferred for driveways and other areas where tracking and load spread matter visually and structurally.
+Stretcher bond is simpler and calmer: joints run in predictable lines, which suits rectangular paving beside contemporary Melbourne façades when you want a quiet floor.
+Herringbone adds movement and interlock between units—often preferred for driveways and spots where tracking matters.

-Neither pattern replaces correct thickness, bedding and restraint for the intended use.
-If you are weighing both for the same project, our herringbone paving Melbourne guide covers set-out, cost drivers and where the zig-zag field tends to win.
+Neither pattern replaces correct thickness, bedding and restraint for the job.
+If you’re weighing both, our herringbone paving Melbourne guide covers set-out, cost drivers and where the zig-zag field usually wins.

-Simple paving only works on site when set-out, levels, drainage, planting and surrounding materials are resolved together.
-A stretcher bond field that ignores how rainwater leaves the section, how a patio meets internal floor levels, or how lawn and beds meet the edge will still disappoint—even with quality pavers on top.
+Simple paving only works when set-out, levels, drainage, planting and surrounding materials are sorted together.
+A stretcher bond field that ignores how rainwater leaves the section, how a patio meets internal floor heights, or how lawn and beds meet the edge will still disappoint—even with good pavers on top.

-Made By Mobbs Landscapes designs and builds complete outdoor spaces rather than isolated paving strips.
-That matters when circulation, retaining, planting and built elements all need to agree with the finished pavement plane.
+Made By Mobbs Landscapes designs and builds whole outdoor spaces rather than isolated paving strips.
+That matters when paths, retaining, planting and built work all need to match the finished paving plane.

-This page offers general guidance only.
-Real pricing needs your project context—access, existing surfaces, intended traffic and how new work ties into the rest of the garden—before anyone should promise a fixed figure.
+This page is general guidance.
+Real pricing needs your job context—access, existing surfaces, traffic and how new work ties into the garden—before anyone should promise a fixed figure.

 Book a site visit with Made By Mobbs